 This gap in clinical and research practice has the potential to significantly impact the outcomes for at least some children with CP and their families.
 There is scope for the development of new treatments or interventions to address limitations in visual abilities, particularly with early identification and early intervention.

 Valid and reliable measurement is a prerequisite for establishing the effectiveness of interventions targeting visual abilities.
 Therefore, this research will focus on the development of an assessment, and future work will establish effective interventions to address limitations identified.

-The ‘Survey on visual abilities in children with cerebral palsy’ forms one step in the research project to develop and test a new way to assess visual abilities of children with CP.
+An online survey on visual abilities in children with cerebral palsy was open during April-June 2017 and is now closed.
+This survey forms one step in the research project to develop and test a new way to assess visual abilities of children with CP.

-We are currently using an online survey to ask parents and caregivers of children with CP, or infants at high risk of CP (including any type of CP and visual abilities); adults with CP; and professionals who work with children with CP and their families about visual abilities.
-We want to know what they/you think is important, as this survey will help us to decide on the content and development of a new assessment.
+The purpose of the survey was to ask parents and caregivers of children with CP, or infants at high risk of CP (including any type of CP and visual abilities); adults with CP; and professionals who work with children with CP and their families about visual abilities.
+We want to know what they/you think is important, and this survey will help us to decide on the content and development of a new assessment.

 This research is currently active and will be recruiting participants at multiple time-points.
 If you are interested in participating in research related to visual abilities in children with cerebral palsy please email the Principal Investigator on email@example.com

 This research has been initiated by PhD Student Belinda Deramore Denver – Occupational Therapist, Australian Catholic University, NHMRC Centre of Research Excellence in Cerebral Palsy, Centre for Disability & Development Research.